quarkiverse/quarkus-openapi-generator/CONTRIBUTING.md

 ## Quarkus 3 and Quarkus 2 support

-This extension supports versions 3 and 2 of Quarkus and the code base is different for each Quarkus version.
-Therefore, we have the `main` branch supporting Quarkus 3, and the `quarkus2` branch supporting Quarkus 2.
-Preferably send your PRs to the `main` branch and [we will backport them to the `quarkus2` branch](#backporting-between-branches).
+We no longer offer support for Quarkus 2.
+This extension used to support versions 3 and 2 of Quarkus and the code base was different for each Quarkus version.
+Therefore, we have the `main` branch supporting Quarkus 3, and the `quarkus2` archived branch supporting Quarkus 2.
+Note that no updates are planned for Quarkus 2 and features and bug fixes are not backported to the `quarkus2` branch.

 ## For the maintainers